nanoporetech/dorado-docs/docs/basecaller/basecall_overview.md

         which is limited.
 Dorado will use a default batchsize if one is has been computed for the system hardware.

-    `--chunksize SIZE` - The chunk size controls the number of signal samples that are passed to the model in a single chunk.
-This can be thought of as the length of each row in a table.
-        Increasing the chunk size can improve throughput with the typical cost of increased memory usage.
-        Adjusting the chunk size can alter the output as it changes the behaviour of the chunk stitching algorithm.

-    `--overlap SIZE` - The overlap value controls number of samples that are overlapping between chunks.
-        Increasing this value decreases throughput as more samples will be basecalled twice.
-However, this value is critical in ensuring that chunks are stitched accurately.

 ---

 ## Additional processing